bruprescott/CTDizzle/MKRZero/MKRZero_Pinouts.md

 |GND|GND|

 TX on one side connects to RX on the other.
 TX should never attach to TX.
 If connecting VCC to VCC, the EC EZO may report undervoltage.
+Testing and calibration may need to be done seperately if this issue continues.

 |Atlas-Scientific EC K1.0 Probe|EC EZO|